 - Root growth and movement can affect pore space.

-- Materials in soil may dissolve creating pore space.
+- Materials in soil may dissolve, creating porosity soil.

 Additionally, the texture of the soil will affect soil porosity.
 There are many different soil textures, but the main three are: